Cerelyn J. Davis: Career

 Davis was sworn in as the Memphis police chief in 2021.
 In 2021, she created the Street Crimes Operation to Restore Peace in Our Neighborhoods Unit (SCORPION); which is associated with killing of Tyre Nichols.
-She is the Memphis Police Department's first Black female chief, she is also the first female police chief of Memphis.
+She is the Memphis Police Department's first black female chief, and is also the first female police chief of Memphis.

 In January 2023, Davis described the killing of Tyre Nichols as being a "defining moment" in the Memphis Police Department's history.
 She terminated the employment of five police officers associated with Nichols' death.

 Personal life

 Davis is married; she has one daughter and two grandchildren.